moriyaya/CollaBA/README.md

 ## Citation
 If you use this code or ideas from the paper for your research, please cite our paper:
 ```
-@InProceedings{Jiang_2024_ECCV,
+@article{gao2024collaborative,
+  title={Collaborative brightening and amplification of low-light imagery via bi-level adversarial learning},
-    author    = {Jiang, Hai and Luo, Ao and Liu, Xiaohong and Han, Songchen and Liu, Shuaicheng},
+  author={Gao, Jiaxin and Liu, Yaohua and Yue, Ziyu and Fan, Xin and Liu, Risheng},
-    title     = {LightenDiffusion: Unsupervised Low-Light Image Enhancement with Latent-Retinex Diffusion Models},
-    booktitle = {European Conference on Computer Vision},
-    year      = {2024},
-    pages     = {}
+  journal={Pattern Recognition},
+  volume={154},
+  pages={110558},
+  year={2024},
+  publisher={Elsevier}
 }
 ```

 ## Acknowledgement
-Part of the code is adapted from previous works: [WeatherDiff](https://github.com/IGITUGraz/WeatherDiffusion) and [MIMO-UNet](https://github.com/chosj95/MIMO-UNet).
+Part of the code is adapted from previous works: [SwinIR](https://github.com/JingyunLiang/SwinIR) and [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) (code structure).
 We thank all the authors for their contributions.

+Please contact me if you have any questions at: jiaxinn.gao@outlook.com